 While Bane steps in to engage Grundy, Amanda tells Doctor Polaris to join the fight.
 However, he’s in the middle of clearing his head after he just took some pills.
 Bane punches away while stating that he shouldn’t be taken lightly since he’s “broken Batman”.
 Unfortunately for him, Solomon hears him just as he stops the opposing strikes.
 As such, he picks Bane up and cripples him with the same signature technique.

 With things looking very grim, Neal tells Amanda that there’s no nearby metal for him to use.
 As such, he’s resorted to using the team’s private plane as he uses his power to slam the aircraft down onto Grundy as it explodes on impact.

-Our squad manages to regroup on a task they believe is finally finished, but they get a big slice of bad news as Solomon survive the impact due to the increased strength he’s acquired from the Amaurex Key.
+Our squad manages to regroup on a task they believe is finally finished, but they get a big slice of bad news as Solomon survived the impact due to the increased strength he’s acquired from the Amaurex Key.
 Once again, Gentleman Ghost laughs at the group’s feeble attempts before Deadman wisely shuts him up with a punch.
 However, things are now looking grim for Waller and company as their options seem to have run out on them.